 Where ability is not required and testers want to look at some form of potential that may be exploited, tests become more abstract, for example reducing the need for vocabulary or numerical skills.
 This is how aptitude tests discover people with potential beyond the skills that have emerged thus far!

 In summary, aptitude tests allow us to:

 - Look at potential in a similar way for everybody.
 They attempt to put everybody on an ‘equal playing field.’
-Even though there may never be such a thing, because life is rarely like that, there are advantages in seeing what happens when we try.
+Even though there may never be such a thing, because life is rarely like that, there are advantages to seeing what happens when we try.

-- They are a way of attempting to ‘take stock’ of something that is usually affected, contaminated and distorted by so many other variables, in particular educational disadvantage or prejudice.
+- They are a way of attempting to ‘take stock’ of something that is usually affected, contaminated and distorted by so many other variables, in particular, educational disadvantage or prejudice.

 - They are a means of trying to ensure that there is some opportunity for people to demonstrate the resources they have.

 - They can investigate whether there is potential that people are not aware of.
 Often, the discovery of potential leads to the development of new interests or a fuller personal realization.

 An individual’s aptitudes only make sense in relation to others.
 Therefore, the tests in Ultimate Aptitude Tests have been devised, using standard procedures, to compare you as far as possible with everybody else.
 Otherwise, you cannot say with any certainty that you are better at words than numbers.
 You also have to make sure certain conditions are met so that the tests work as accurately as possible and to give yourself the same chance as everybody else.
 This is not literally possible; no two people can ever be in exactly the same situation when they are tested: there are just too many physical, social and emotional variables.